 Horseshoe Bay Road to Balding and Radical Bays

 From the eastern end of Horseshoe Bay beach, the track climbs through a steep gully of closed forest to a ridge with open eucalypt woodland.
 One branch of the track leads down to the secluded Balding Bay and the other continues on to Radical Bay.
-Both bays are good places for a swim.
+Both bays offer excellent swimming opportunities (although proper precautions should be taken during stinger season).
+An unsealed road leads back from Radical Bay to the main road past Arthur and Florence Bays.

 3.4km return (Approx. 1 hour)